 Dragon Ball is a Japanese media franchise created by Akira Toriyama.
 It began as a manga that was serialized in Weekly Shonen Jump from 1984 to 1995, chronicling the adventures of a cheerful monkey boy named Son Goku, in a story that was originally based off the Chinese tale Journey to the West (the character Son Goku both was based on and literally named after Sun Wukong, in turn inspired by Hanuman).
 The manga was soon adapted into one of the most popular anime productions ever made, starting in 1986 and ending in 1997.

-The story follows Goku and a huge cast of friends and enemies as they search for the magical Dragon Balls that can make any wish come true.
-Of course, no sooner has someone gathered and used the Dragon Balls than they have to be sought out again.
+The story follows Goku and a huge cast of friends and enemies as they search for the magical Dragon Balls that can make any wish come true if one collects all seven.
+Of course, no sooner has someone gathered and used the Dragon Balls than they scatter and have to be sought out again.
 On top of all this, Goku is training up to fight in the periodic "Strongest Under the Heavens" tournament.
 The first third of the original series is generally broken down into six arcs, with Emperor Pilaf, the 21st World Martial Arts Tournament, the Red Ribbon Army, the 22nd World Martial Arts Tournament, Demon King Piccolo, and the 23rd World Martial Arts Tournament, plus a few filler mini-arcs, comprising the original Dragon Ball anime series, for a total of 153 episodes.
 After defeating these major threats to the world, Goku finally wins the tournament on his third attempt and goes off to get married.
 This portion of the story introduces and develop Goku's friends and enemies, as well as Goku himself as he discovers his love of fighting and adventure.
 Many tropes such as enemies becoming allies, facing off against progressively more powerful villains and having to train and power up to defeat them were introduced here, but would not become the regularly repeating tropes the franchise is known for until a bit later...

 In 1989, the anime experienced a name change to Dragon Ball Z, while the manga continued under Dragon Ball (including all future translations, except English).
 The reason is that the anime changed showrunner and some of the animation team (and the author thought it would be ending soon, hence the Z).
 This part of the story continues by revealing that Goku is not simply a freakishly strong boy with a tail but one of the last of an alien race called Saiyans (and a runt of one at that).
 He was sent into space shortly before the Saiyan planet was destroyed (with shades of Superman, Golden Bat, and Prince of Gamma).
 Goku and his friends, reinforced by former enemies have to fight progressively more powerful villains with each new adventure, with the villains now becoming a more focal point of each story.
 Although Goku and his martial arts skills (which let him and his friends fly, throw ki blasts, and occasionally read minds) dominate the battles, the story is also about Goku's son Gohan and how he faces these challenges.
 Running seven years and nearly 300 episodes, Z can be broken down into the four primary big bads of the series: Vegeta, Freeza (Frieza in the dub), Cell, and Majin Boo (Majin Buu in the dub, or Djinn-Boo in the Viz manga).
 Both Dragon Ball the manga and Dragon Ball Z the anime comes to a triumphant conclusion after 519 manga chapters and 444 anime episodes (plus two TV specials) after Gohan is married and his own daughter Pan enters the "Strongest Under the Heavens" tournament, with Goku departing to train his new pupil, Oob.

 Since the original Dragon Ball saga was a mega-hit, Dragon Ball GT was created as an anime-only continuation by Toei Animation, with some character designs and initial input by Toriyama.
 GT was not as well received, lasting 64 episodes before cancellation (although this was still much longer than originally intended), bringing the original era of Dragon Ball anime to an end at 508 episodes plus 3 TV specials and many movies along the way.
 The status of GT as part of the canon has been hotly debated since, with fans on the fence on where it lies and Toei not really acknowleging the subject at all.
 After the release of new material written by Toriyama himself starting in 2013, GT is now considered an Alternate Continuity.
-This is because 2013 is the year Battle of Gods was released, and it's the first film in the franchise to be canon.
+This is because 2013 is the year Battle of Gods was released, and it's the first film in the franchise to be Canon.
 Two years later, Resurrection 'F', the direct sequel to Battle of Gods, was released, followed by Dragon Ball Super, which is also canon (although whether this means the anime or the manga is another topic of debate).

 And then of course came the dubs.
 While there have been many in all sorts of languages (and Z providing fertile ground for the fan-sub VHS market in the early 90s), the first English dub was in 1989 by Harmony Gold, who did at least the first five episodes and a combined version of the first and third movies in a few test markets.
 In 1995, Funimation would attempt to dub the first thirteen episodes using the Harmony Gold script as a starting point, which is where names such as Master Roshi, Power Pole, and the Flying Nimbus come from.
 This too did not take off (once again due to a poor timeslot), so in 1996 Funimation skipped ahead to the Z portion, which was seen as being more overtly action-focussed in its early episodes than its predecessor, and they hoped the audience would keep up with all the new characters and plot elements showing up with little-to-no introduction.
 They did, and the rest is history.